What is IWAY?

-What is IWAY?IWAY is our supplier code of conduct for responsibly sourcing products, services, materials and components.
-It is a mandatory standard and sets clear expectations for environmental, social and working conditions, as well as animal welfare, for all suppliers and service providers that work with IKEA.
+IWAY is the IKEA way of responsibly sourcing products, services, materials and components.
+It sets clear expectations and ways of working for environmental, social and working conditions, as well as animal welfare, and is mandatory for all suppliers and service providers that work with IKEA.

 A look at IWAY requirements

-- IWAY principles are supported by effective routines and open dialogue.
+- IWAY principles are supported by effective routines and open dialogue

-- Business is conducted lawfully and with integrity.
+- Business is conducted lawfully and with integrity

-- Children are protected and opportunities for work, learning and family life are promoted.
+- Children are protected and opportunities for work, learning and family life are promoted

-- Fundamental labour rights are respected.
+- Fundamental labour rights are respected

-- Workers have time off work, are paid responsibly and have opportunities to develop competence.
+- Workers have time off work, are paid responsibly and have opportunities to develop competence

-- Workers’ health and safety are protected.
+- Workers’ health and safety are protected

-- Working and living conditions are suitable.
+- Working and living conditions are suitable

-- The planet is protected.
+- The planet is protected

-- Resources, including water and waste, are managed in a sustainable and circular way.
+- Resources, including water and waste, are managed in a sustainable and circular way

-- Animals live decent lives.
+- Animals live decent lives

-IWAY principles are based on internationally recognised standards and principles, such as the UN Guiding Principles on Business and Human Rights (UNGPs), the 10 Principles of the UN Global Compact, the UN Sustainable Development Goals (SDGs) and the ILO Centenary Declaration for the Future of Work, among others.
+Each of the 10 IWAY Principles is, in turn, supported by IWAY requirements.
+If you want to learn more about the IWAY requirements, please read the IWAY Standard and respective IWAY Sections.IWAY principles are based on internationally recognised standards and principles, such as the UN Guiding Principles on Business and Human Rights (UNGPs), the 10 Principles of the UN Global Compact, the UN Sustainable Development Goals (SDGs) and the ILO Centenary Declaration for the Future of Work, among others.